surrealdb/surrealml/README.md

 4. Python Environment Setup: A Python environment with necessary libraries installed, including SurrealML, PyTorch or SKLearn (depending on your model preference).
 5. SurrealDB Installation: Ensure you have SurrealDB installed and running on your machine or server

+## New Clients

+We are removing the `PyO3` bindings and just using raw C bindings for the `surrealml-core` library.
+This will simplfy builds and also enable clients in other languges to use the `surrealml-core` library.
+The `c-wrapper` module can be found in the `modules/c-wrapper` directory.
+The new clients can be found in the `clients` directory.

 ## Installation

 To install SurrealML, make sure you have Python installed.
 Then, install the `SurrealML` library and either `PyTorch` or